 You dress well, your body not in too bad a shape and your face is really easy on any beholder’s eyes, but the love of your life seem to be blind!
 On all or some, a couple or even one front you are striving to succeed, but it just is not happening.
 Fatigue is setting in, not to mention frustration.
 Every motivational, relationship and financial expert you consult tell you to “keep at it, girl!”

 It certainly was mine.
 Then I stopped.
 I checked myself.
 No warning other than sitting at rock bottom on the relationship, then financial fronts and there was nowhere else to go.
 Nothing seemed to work for me until I learned to stop my striving and struggling.
 A believer that like attracts like, eventually it became crystal clear to me that for all my striving, I was getting more reasons to strive and struggle.

 The moment stillness – literally, spiritually and emotionally – became my stance, things began to change for me.

 Yet to win a multimillion-dollar lottery, I am comfortable with my finances.
+I picked one of the best credit cards for building credit so I’m happy with that and I’m making good progress.
 Still single, I am happy with the relationship with me and that which I have with dear friends.
 Every would-be financial or relationship (speaking here about the intimate type) challenge that formerly might have had me flapping my wings about in a panic, now find me calmly taking them in S.T.R.I.D.E: